Bessiedelight/Bessiedelight/README.md

 ## What I'm Working On

-- LLM Orchestration with LangGraph
+- Production level Ai Agent Orchestrations with Langchain and LangGraph
-- Retrieval-Augmented Generation (RAG)
+- Retrieval-Augmented Generation (RAG) Systems
 - AI Automation Workflows
-- Machine Learning & Deep Learning
+- Building and fine-tunning models with Pytorch
 - Backend Systems & APIs

 ## Tech Stack

-**AI & ML**
+**AI Engineering**
-Python • LangGraph • LangChain • PyTorch • Scikit-Learn • OpenAI APIs
+Python • LangGraph • LangChain • PyTorch • RAG • MCP • Kubernetes

-## Find Me Around The Web 🌍
+## Find Me On Linked In : <a>www.linkedin.com/in/delight-bessie</a>

 > Building AI systems that solve real-world problems.